 This awesome free recipe contains Amazon affiliate links, we receive a small commission from any purchase you make at no extra cost to you.
 Thanks for your support!

 [Recipe + Video] Chuletas Fritas (Dominican Fried Smoked Pork Chops)

-- 4 smoked pork chops, (2 lb [0.9 kg]) or 4 fresh pork chops of ½" [1.5 cm] in thickness
+- 4 smoked pork chop, (2 lb [0.9 kg]) or 4 fresh pork chops of ½" [1.5 cm] in thickness

 If you make it from raw chuletas

-- 1½ cup oil for frying, [355 ml]
+- 1½ cup vegetable oil , [355 ml]

-- Marinate fresh pork chops: This step is only to be followed if you are making it with fresh pork chops.
-If you use smoked pork chops, skip to the next step.Season the pork chops with kosher salt, Worcestershire sauce, liquid smoke, and pepper.
-Let it rest in the fridge covered for 4 hours.Once this time has passed, remove from the liquid, and pad with a paper towel to remove superficial water, but without pressing too much.
+- This step is only to be followed if you are making it with fresh pork chops.
+If you use smoked pork chops, skip to the next step.In a large bowl, season the pork chops with a marinade consisting of kosher salt, Worcestershire sauce, liquid smoke, and pepper.
+Let it rest in the fridge marinating covered for 4 hours.Once this time has passed, remove from the liquid, and pad with a paper towel to remove superficial water, but without pressing too much.
 This will prevent excess splatters when frying.

-- Frying the pork chops: Heat the oil in a large skillet over medium-high heat (about 375 ºF [190 ºC].
+- Heat the oil in a large skillet or frying pan over medium-high heat (about 375 ºF [190 ºC].
 Fry the pork chops until they are golden brown (4 minutes on each side for the raw ones, 2 minutes for the smoked ones) rotating to cook both sides equally.
 Fry one or two at a time, so they are now crowded in the skillet,

 - While frying, keep covered with a splatter guard [Amazon affiliate link] to minimize splatters, be careful you do not burh yourself.
 As you fry them, let them rest on a paper towel to absorb excess grease.Once fried, serve them per suggestions above the recipe.